Stand with Ukraine flag

 Please note:

-The “SECURITY_MQTT_BASIC_ENABLED” environment variable must be set to “true”.
+The “SECURITY_MQTT_BASIC_ENABLED” environment variable must be set to “true” in the TBMQ configuration.

 Now you can proceed to the next step - configuration of ThingsBoard integration.